-In the first plane children are ego-centric, they are focused on their own construction, intellectually, physically and psychologically, they are attached to the family and immediate environment.
+In the first plane, children are ego-centric, they are focused on their own construction, intellectually, physically and psychologically, they are attached to the family and immediate environment.
 While second plane children are extroverted and social-centred, they build themselves as members of society, they ring their personality to a social unit and act on behalf of the wider group to which they now belong.
-Elementary children are interested in how society works, while a three year old polishes for her own construction the seven year old will do so for her community.
-In both planes the mixed age group and participating in the full cycle of social development is important each child should experience being the youngest, in the middle and maturing to being the oldest.
+Elementary children are interested in how society works, while three-year-old polishes for her own construction the seven-year-old will do so for her community.
+In both planes, the mixed age group and participating in the full cycle of social development is important each child should experience being the youngest, in the middle and maturing to being the oldest.
 Grace and Courtesy exercises at both levels give the children techniques and social independence, in the Elementary it involves skills related to going out, queuing, speaking to adults.

 Parents need help understanding that children in the Second Plane are being pushed by natural laws to reach a new level of independence and development, so they gain a balanced view, able to see the child’s preference of the peers over them not as a rejection but as an exploration.
 Parents need to establish what ‘reasonable choice’ is, so that they have the knowledge of support from the family and permission to use this confidence to pursue the goals of this plane.
 Humans have the tendencies to work and associate with others, to be gregarious, this has lead us as a species to form groups and live within them.
 Nature has given children in the second plane of development an urge to look for opportunities to practice the skills and techniques which they will need later on to adapt to adult society.
 Societies often pass through a hierarchical phase and children of the second plane are interested in hierarchies and splitting functions into different roles.
 The success of the child’s adaptation to adulthood during the third plane of adolescence is determined by the child’s ability in the second plane to socialise.

-The difference between Casa and Elementary is project work, research work given on keys given in Elementary presentations.
+The difference between Casa and Elementary is project work, research work is given on keys given in Elementary presentations.
 The work should call for collaboration and co-operation.
 The expectation is that children will behave responsibly.
 Adult expectations can be high because here children are developing according to the natural laws.
-Individual work is given to develop the individual skills children need to work as members of a group, for example a child works individually with the large frame to have the skills to use the chequer board as a group.
+Individual work is given to developing the individual skills children need to work as members of a group, for example, a child works individually with the large frame to have the skills to use the chequerboard as a group.
 If they all have the individual skills it is often possible to show a small group a presentation so they can work together.